the journey to sustainable last mile deliveries

 We needed to develop the software and device that ensured that a trailer with 200kg of parcels was not felt by the rider of the tow vehicle or a walker when we fitted the optional tiller handle.

-We then began to create a parcel delivery system that meant the Cube boxes could be used upstream of last mile and at a country level to remove double handling at the earliest point in the journey.
+We then began to create a parcel delivery system that meant the Cube boxes could be used interchangeably between different modes of transport.

 the issue of space on the road